 Tesla Model S Plaid features

-According to CarBuzz, one of the things you’ll notice with the Plaid's exterior is that the haunches are more pronounced, and its hood is a bit sleeker.
+CarBuzz, one of the things you’ll notice with the Plaid's exterior is that the haunches are more pronounced, and its hood is a bit sleeker.
 The car doesn’t have a grille since it has no engine.
 Instead, the Tesla badge replaces the grille in a minimalist silver.

 Other features include rear lights connected by a single trim piece and flush door handles.
 You can upgrade the vehicle's standard 19-inch Tempest wheels to 21-inch Arachnid tires.